 Every B2B company today needs AI-driven pricing, though not all recognize it, and only a few excel at it.
-Based on experience with over 50 projects in this space, here are
+Based on experience with over 50 projects in this space, here are the key aspects you must master for success:

 1) Build a high-quality, automated data pipeline